wing5wong/artisan-whs-static/source/_events/2025-03-05_quiz-night.md

 title: Quiz Night
 date: 2025-03-21T09:00:00+13:00
 ---
-It's back!
+Quiz Night tonight in the School Hall.
-Quiz Night is on Friday 21 March in the School Hall from 6.00-8.30pm.
+Doors open 5.30 pm.

-Teams of up to five members.
+All teams need to be seated by 6.00pm.
-Entry cost $25 per team to include pizza.
+There will be drinks on sale for $1 so please bring some cash.
-Prizes for best dressed, best team name and lots more.
+It should all be over by 8.30pm.
-Get your team together sign ups start soon.
+Get your best costumes on and come along and have some fun.

-Look at Daily Notices for further details!
+See you there and please don't be late.